 Tweezer Setup

 The beam from a 1064 nm laser is split into two orthogonally polarized beams.
-One is used to manipulate the biomolecule while the other is for calibration purposes (see Fig. 2).
+One is used to manipulate the biomolecule while the other is used for calibration purposes (see Fig. 2).

-The intensity of the manipulation beam is controlled by an acousto-optic deflector, while the position and focus of each beam is independently controlled by beam steering mirrors and optical telescopes, respectively.
+The intensity of the manipulation beam is controlled by an acousto-optic deflector (AOD), while the position and focus of each beam is independently controlled by beam steering mirrors and optical telescopes, respectively.

-The beams are then recombined with another polarizing beam splitter before being conditioned by a final set of telescoping optics to slightly overfill the back aperture of the microscope objective.
-A 50% overfill for the calibration beam leads to a tight optical trap, while a slightly smaller factor for the manipulation beam, of approximately 20%, gives a somewhat shallower focus that translates into a larger workable region of the linear potential.
-Finally, the beams are tightly focused with a PlanApo 60x/1.4 oil immersion microscope objective into the sample cell.
+The beams are then recombined with another polarizing beam splitter and conditioned further by a final set of telescoping optics to slightly overfill the back aperture of the microscope objective.
+A 50% overfill for the calibration beam leads to a tight optical trap, while a slightly smaller factor for the manipulation beam, approximately 20%, gives a shallower focus that translates into a larger workable region of the linear potential.
+Finally, the beams are tightly focused with a PlanApo 60x/1.4 oil immersion microscope objective onto the sample cell.

 This tweezer setup is combined with a home built brightfield microscope that provides illumination from a Halogen lamp focused onto the sample chamber by a condenser.
 The brightfield image is separated from the laser light by a dichroic and then imaged on two CCD cameras.
-One CCD acts as our primary means of acquiring data and is triggered under computer control to yield precise sampling rates, while the other CCD serves as part of a feedback-control system that compensates for drift in the microscope.
+One CCD acts as our primary means of acquiring data and is software triggered to yield precise sampling rates, while the other CCD serves as part of a feedback-control system that compensates for drift in the microscope.

-The sample is coarsely positioned with respect to the objective by an XY stage, but can then be precisely positioned by an embedded three dimensional piezo-stage.
+The sample is coarsely positioned with respect to the objective by an XY stage, and can then be precisely positioned by an embedded three dimensional piezo-stage.

 The forward-scattered and transmitted laser light is collected by the brightfield condenser and focused onto a photodetector.
 The resulting signal is filtered through an anti-aliasing filter at 100 kHz, amplified and acquired at 200 kHz using a DAQ card.